Fallacy of Nothingness, Emptiness Teaching – Part 39

 Something cannot emanate from a void.

-If a mango tree cannot sprout from the seed of a tamarind… how can a world of things, world of known and unknown… be created from nothing?
+If a mango tree cannot sprout from the seed of a tamarind, how can a world of things, a world of known and unknown, be created from nothing?

 It will negate all existence.

-If Truth is a void (meaning we too are just emptiness) — then how will we ever known we are nothing, since we do not exist?
+If Truth is a void — then how will we ever known it?

-We enter the path of knowledge in search of ending our grief… leading us to inquire into reality of our being of who and what we are.
+Therefore we enter the path of knowledge in search of ending our grief, leading us to inquire into reality of our being of who and what we are.

 Further delving into this state of mind, we find there is no division, no split between the wanting me and the wanted object.